isw-kudos/kudos-docs/docs/boards/howto/adding-boards-to-teams.md

 Press the `X` in the next window as installation has now been completed.

-You can now access all your Boards in one place, by navigating to the `…` on the left-hand side, and selecting `Kudos Boards`.
+You can now access all your Boards in one place, by navigating to the `…` on the left-hand side, and selecting `Huddo Boards`.

 ![](/assets/boards/boards_to_teams3.png)